soupglasses/nix-system-graphics/README.md

 }
 ```

-Then you can run it with `system-manager`, either by installing it, running a development shell, or run directly from their flake URL.
+Then you can change into your system-manager config by using the `system-manager` package, either by installing it, running it in a development shell, or running it directly from the upstream flake URL, which we will do here.

 ```bash
 nix run 'github:numtide/system-manager' -- switch --flake '.'
 ```

-To verify that the driver is functioning, you may run the following command.
+Lastly, to verify that the driver is now functioning on your system, you may run the following command.

 ```bash
 nix shell 'nixpkgs#mesa-demos' --command glxgears
 ```

 ## Extra Graphical Packages